-• In 2013, the EITC, which helps low- and moderateincome workers and their families, together with the CTC, which helps families meet some of the costs of raising children, lifted the incomes of 9.4 million people above the poverty line, including 5.0 million children.1
+In 2013, the EITC, which helps low- and moderate-income workers and their families, together with the CTC, which helps families meet some of the costs of raising children, lifted the incomes of 9.4 million people above the poverty line, including 5.0 million children.1

-These tax credits provide highly effective work incentives.
+The EITC and CTC provide highly effective work incentives.

 - Refunds from the EITC and CTC are only available to people who earn income from work.
-They offset the other taxes that families pay and boost the wages of hard-working parents. - Considerable research has demonstrated the EITC's effectiveness at encouraging work, especially among low-income single mothers.2 - Research highlighted by the Center on Budget and Policy Priorities shows that the EITC expansions enacted in the 1990s contributed more to the increases in work among single mothers than the welfare reforms enacted in that period.3 Women who were eligible to benefit
+They offset the other taxes that families pay and boost the wages of hard-working parents. - Considerable research has demonstrated the EITC's effectiveness at encouraging work, especially among lowincome single mothers.2 - o Research highlighted by the Center on Budget and Policy Priorities shows that the EITC expansions enacted in the 1990s contributed more to the increases in work among single mothers than the welfare reforms enacted in that period.3 Women who were eligible to benefit the most from EITC expansions of the 1990s also experienced higher wage growth in later years.4